backdrop-contrib/autofloat/README.md

 ### Features

 *   Generates an organized layout automatically
-    (see image).
+    (see image above).
 *   For non-technical editors or simply as a time-saver.
 *   Compatible with all WYSIWYG editors and the [Insert](https://github.com/backdrop-contrib/insert "GitHub project page") module.
 *   Avoids inline styling.
 When creating a float manually with the Rich Text (WYSIWYG) editor, undesired inline code is added that cannot be overridden with CSS ([see video](http://www.youtube.com/watch?v=7taQjWHRlc4 "Avoid in-line styling in your Rich Text (WYSIWYG) Editor- YouTube.com")).
 *   Insert images later without messing up the alternating left/right floating pattern, as would happen with manually added floats.
 *   Classes are configurable to:
-    ◦ auto float images added by other modules.
+    - auto float images added by other modules.
-    ◦ ignore sets of thumbnails or single images.
+    - ignore sets of thumbnails or single images.
 *   Configure the starting side to be left or right.
 *   Flips images to the opposite sides in right-to-left themes for multi-language sites.
 *   Pre-configured to work out-of-the-box with the [Flickr](https://github.com/backdrop-contrib/flickr "GitHub project page") module.